-The named PI must be at or above the level of postdoctoral fellow (e.g., research associate, fellow, medical resident, or equivalent), but below the level of Assistant Professor (or equivalent) at the time of the application submission deadline.
+- The named PI must be at or above the level of postdoctoral fellow (e.g., research associate, fellow, medical resident, or equivalent), or within 3 years of their first independent faculty position (or equivalent) at the time of the application submission deadline (excluding time spent in residence or on family medical leave).
+Lapses in research time or appointments as denoted in the biographical sketch should be explained in the application. - The PI can be from any field or discipline, but must demonstrate suitable experience relevant to the proposed research.